The Birdcage Archives

 Hello Gentle Reader

 “The Telegraph,” recently published an article by John de St Jorre, in where he summarizes and discusses his memoir (“Darling Baby Mine: A Sons Extraordinary Search for his Mother,”) and his search for his mother who had gone missing while he was still a small child, at the tender age of four, during World War II.
-Her disappearance and absence was only met with silence, as the matter was never discussed by his father; and John and his brother (Maurice) concocted and concluded that their mother had died during the London bombings, therefore quenching any further inquiries into her whereabouts by curious school mates and other children.
-John de St Jorre’s early life was not met with great warmth or reception.
-His father was often away on business, leaving John and Maurice in the care of elderly spinsters, before being sent to a Catholic boarding school, where John confesses that he and his brother suffered hunger, physical punishments, and of course intense loneliness.
+Her disappearance and absence was only met with silence, as the matter was never discussed by his father; and John and his brother, Maurice, concocted and concluded that their mother had died during the London Bombings, therefore quenching any further inquiries into her whereabouts by curious school mates and other children.
+John de St Jorre’s early life was not coloured with great warmth.
+His father was often away on business, leaving John and Maurice in the care of elderly spinsters, and then they distributed Catholic boarding school, where John confesses he and his brother suffered hunger, physical punishments, and of course intense loneliness.
 It was only later, did their father remarry to another woman, who would become a godsend to both the boys and their father.
-Their new mother (Edith) took them out of boarding school, and placed them in good solid state run schools.
-She went beyond this however; she created a home for the two brothers as well as their father, one that was stable and loving.
+Their new mother, Edith, removed them from boarding school, and placed them in good solid state run schools.
+She went beyond this however, she created a home for the two brothers as well as their father, one that was stable and loving.
 Her only flaw de St Jorre admits: she also remained silent on the matter of the boy’s biological mother’s absence and whereabouts.
 Life would go on its now newly set itinerary.
-Though as John de St Jorre puts it, he did not forget about his mother, or neglect the only memory he still had – clinging to it closely; but also confesses that he did nothing to find her, as surviving the War and then the displacement and impoverished state of the country after the War, was all he could handle and bear to get through at the time.
-But forget?
-He did not.
-John and his brother would go on and do quite well in their academics, and achieve success in their lives.
+Though as John de St Jorre puts it, he did not forget about his mother, or neglect the only memory he still had, clinging to it closely; but also confesses that he did nothing to find her in the postwar periods, which all of Britain in its state of displacement and impoverishment shuffled along through.
+But he never forgot.
+John and his brother would go on and do quite well in their academics, and achieve success in their own lives.
 Maurice for instance, would become a mining engineer, and move to Canada; while John would serve in the military for two years (mostly stationed in Malaysia), and would later get a degree from Oxford.
 In his last year in Oxford, John de St Jorre was recruited into MI6, by his medieval history teacher, who was a ‘talent-spotter.’
 Yet, his mother’s absence quickly became more and more pressing, with greater conflicted feelings of guilt.
-His stint with the secret service was short lived – though in order to be accepted into organization some information was required, and his father needed to release some information about his biological, and from there he got a name.
-Enter the nineteen-sixties, with its swinging revolution, and his progressive outlook on life, and soon John de St Jorre would revolt with it – the old Victorian eras stringent code of conduct and polite behavior was soon cast aside; and the once taboo subject of his mother would be reopened.
+His stint with the secret service was short lived – though in order to be accepted into organization some information was required, and his father needed to release some information about his biological mother, which finally provided a name.
+Enter the 1960's with its swinging revolution, and his progressive outlook on life, and soon John de St Jorre would revolt with it, the old Victorian eras stringent code of conduct and polite behavior was soon cast aside, and the once taboo subject of his mother would be reopened.
 Yet the search for his mother was not easy.
 It was a ten year pursuit – which was as much a painful archaeological dig as it was a relieving exorcism.
 Needless to say John de St Jorre would find his mother.

 John de St Jorre’s story mirrors the themes of Patrick Modiano’s novels; even his life could is similar to that of Patrick Modiano, with adjustments.
 Much like de St Jorre’s father, Modiano’s father was often absent because of business.
 The difference: de St Jorre’s father was a marine engineer, while Patrick Modiano’s father was noted for his black market dealings with the Carlingue (the French Gestapo).
 Modiano is noted for having a strained relationship with his mother (in the case of John de St Jorre, his mother was absent due to mental illness) who was often absent from his life because she was touring with theatre groups.
 Modiano’s childhood along with his younger brother Rudy, was often spent in boarding schools.
 Rudy would later die at the age of nine.
 Rudy’s death would become a traumatic experience in Patrick Modiano’s life.
 Unlike John de St Jorre’s memoir, where he finds his mother; or where he finds solace in his new found stepmother who created a warm welcoming and stable home for him, his brother, and his father; Modiano’s world was continuously surrounded by ambiguities and a certain self-absorption of his two parents, in which he (and his late brother) were continuously cast a side.
 The absence and indifference by his parents and the ambiguities of the Nazi occupation of France, and his father’s dealings in it would later, become hallmarks of Modiano’s fiction, and would later seal his Nobel Laureate status.